-Kay Bea Jones is an associate professor of architecture at the Knowlton School.
+Kay Bea Jones is a professor of architecture at the Knowlton School.
 She came to Ohio State after working in Florence and Rome, Italy.
 Jones graduated magna cum laude and phi beta kappa from St. Olaf College with a B.A. in fine arts and mathematics.
 She also earned a certificate in urban and regional planning from the University of Oslo, Norway.
 Jones received her Master of Architecture degree from Yale University and was honored with the Eero Saarinen Memorial Award, the Wendy Elizabeth Blanning Award, and an American Association of University Women Fellowship.
 She received the Boyer Award for Teaching Excellence in 2001 in recognition of the School’s Italy Abroad Program.

 Jones’ research interests include modern and contemporary Italian architecture.
 She is currently publishing her manuscript on the architecture of Franco Albini, Suspending Modernity (Ashgate Press).
 Her studies in Italian public space and collective housing have influenced her built works.
 Jones has applied her studies to American co-housing, the building of the Buckeye Village Community Center at Ohio State, on which Jones was research architect.
 Her design was recognized nationally with an Environmental Design Research Awards: Places Design Award and an Association of Collegiate Schools of Architecture Collaborative Practice Award.
 The project was recognized locally with AIA design awards in Ohio and Columbus.

 Jones also studies in urban agriculture and the impacts of change in the American food system on urban revitalization.
 She is joint author of a proposal that received a HUD Community Challenge Grant (2011-2013).
 Jones assembled a design team at Knowlton to produce the recent schematic design for Columbus’ Weinland Park Food District.